JEsperancinhaOrg/omni-reporter-commons/README.md

 24. Coveralls support (*1)
 25. Line Coverage

+To be up to date with the changes please check the [ReleaseNotes](./ReleaseNotes.md) document.
 ## Buy me a coffee

 I hope you enjoyed this repository.
 If you did, you can optionally please buy me a coffee, which supports me to constantly improve and make new free content regularly for everyone.
 Thank you so much!